jbuehl/homealone/docs/README.resources.md

 ### Interfaces
 These modules have been developed that map a number of number of hardware devices to Homealone Interface objects.
 Many of them are dependent on 3rd party libraries.

-#### ADS1x15 interface
-Interface to the ADS1x15 family of analog to digital converters.
+-  ADS1x15Interface - Interface to the ADS1x15 family of analog to digital converters.
 It includes code from the Adafruit_ADS1x15 library.

-#### File interface
-An interface that provides persistent state.
+-  FileInterface - An interface that provides persistent state.
 Key value pairs are maintained as JSON in the OS filesystem.

-#### GPIO interface
-Interface to the GPIO pins of the hardware device.
-It uses the RPi.GPIO library.
+-  GPIOInterface - Interface to the GPIO pins of the hardware device.
+It uses the Python RPi.GPIO library.

-#### I2C interface
-Interface to I<sup>2</sup>C devices using the smbus library.
+-  I2CInterface - Interface to I<sup>2</sup>C devices using the Python smbus library.

-#### MCP23017 interface
-This interface allows use of the MCP23017 GPIO extender to provide additional GPIO pins.
+-  MCP23017Interface - This interface allows use of the MCP23017 GPIO extender to provide additional GPIO pins.

-#### OS interface
-AN interface that provides access to a few key OS metrics.
+-  OSInterface - An interface that provides access to a few key OS metrics.

-#### OWFS interface
-Interface to the One Wire File System that supports 1-wire devices connected in a variety of ways such as serial, USB, I<sup>2</sup>C, and GPIO.
+-  OWFSInterface - Interface to the One Wire File System that supports 1-wire devices connected in a variety of ways such as serial, USB, I<sup>2</sup>C, and GPIO.

-#### Serial interface
-An interface that provides access to serial devices.
+-  SerialInterface - An interface that provides access to serial devices.

-#### TC74 interface
-Interface to the TC74 temperature sensor.
+-  TC74Interface - Interface to the TC74 temperature sensor.

-#### Time interface
-Provides an interface for various time functions.
+-  TimeInterface - Provides an interface for various time functions.

-#### TPLink interface
-A proxy to TPLink devices using the TP-Link Smart Home Protocol.
+-  TPLinkInterface - A proxy to TPLink devices using the TP-Link Smart Home Protocol.

-#### W1 interface
-Interface to the W1 interface that supports 1-wire temperature sensors connected directly to GPIO.
+-  W1Interface - Interface to the W1 interface that supports 1-wire temperature sensors connected directly to GPIO.
 It uses the w1thermsensor interface.

 ### Sensor and Control resources
 These modules implement Sensors and Controls for more complex functions that build on the Homealone core classes.